langwatch/langevals/README.md

     ).to_be_greater_than(0.8)
 ```

-In this example we are now not only validating a boolean assertion, but also making sure that 80% of our samples keep a answer relevancy score above 0.8 from the Ragas Answer Relevancy Evaluator.
+In this example we are now not only validating a boolean assertion, but also making sure that 80% of our samples keep an answer relevancy score above 0.8 from the Ragas Answer Relevancy Evaluator.

 # Contributing